aramis-lab/leaspy/docs/models.md

 ### Definition

 Joint models are a class of statistical models that simultaneously analyze longitudinal data (repeated measurements over time) and survival data (time-to-event outcomes).
-Unlike traditional approaches that treat these processes separately, joint models integrate them into a unified framework, recognizing that they often share underlying biological mechanisms—for example, a slowly progressing biomarker may signal an increased risk of a clinical event.
-By linking the two submodels—typically through shared random effects or latent processes, models account for their interdependence, reducing biases from informative dropout or measurement error.
+Unlike traditional approaches that treat these processes separately, joint models integrate them into a unified framework, recognizing that they often share underlying biological mechanisms.
+For example, a slowly progressing biomarker may signal an increased risk of a clinical event.
+By linking the two sub-models, typically through shared random effects or latent processes, models account for their interdependence, reducing biases from informative dropout or measurement error.

 In Leaspy, the joint model {cite}`ortholand:tel-04770912` is implemented as a longitudinal temporal-spatial model, and a survival model, that are linked through a shared latent disease age.
 This approach allows for the incorporation of both temporal and spatial random effects, providing a more comprehensive understanding of the underlying disease process.